Factory Acts: Sadler's Bill (1832)

 Sadler's Bill when introduced indeed corresponded closely to the aims of the Short Time Committees.
 Hobhouse's ban on nightwork up to 21 was retained; no child under nine was to be employed; and the working day for under-eighteens was to be no more than ten hours (eight on Saturday).
 These restrictions were to apply across all textile industries.
 The Second Reading debate on Sadler's bill did not take place until 16 March 1832, the Reform Bill having taken precedence over all other legislation.

-Meanwhile, petitions both for and against the Bill had been presented to the Commons; both Sir Robert Peel (not the originator of the 1802 bill, but his son, the future Prime Minister) and Sir George Strickland had warned that the Bill as it stood was too ambitious: more MPs had spoken for further factory legislation than against, but many supporters wanted the subject to be considered by a Select Committee.
+Meanwhile, petitions both for and against the bill had been presented to the Commons; both Sir Robert Peel (not the originator of the 1802 bill, but his son, the future Prime Minister) and Sir George Strickland had warned that the bill as it stood was too ambitious: more MPs had spoken for further factory legislation than against, but many supporters wanted the subject to be considered by a select committee.
 Sadler had resisted this: "if the present Bill was referred to one, it would not become a law this Session, and the necessity of legislating was so apparent, that he was unwilling to submit to the delay of a Committee, when he considered they could obtain no new evidence on the subject".

-In his long Second Reading speech, Sadler argued repeatedly that a Committee was unnecessary, but concluded by accepting that he had not convinced the House or the Government of this, and that the Bill would be referred to a Select Committee.
-(Lord Althorp, responding for the Government, noted that Sadler's speech made a strong case for considering legislation, but thought it did little to directly support the details of the Bill; the Government supported the Bill as leading to a Select Committee, but would not in advance pledge support for whatever legislation the Committee might recommend).
+In his long Second Reading speech, Sadler argued repeatedly that a committee was unnecessary, but concluded by accepting that he had not convinced the House or the government of this, and that the bill would be referred to a select Ccommittee.
+(Lord Althorp, responding for the government, noted that Sadler's speech made a strong case for considering legislation, but thought it did little to directly support the details of the bill; the government supported the bill as leading to a select committee, but would not in advance pledge support for whatever legislation the committee might recommend).